 Storing and transferring your personal information

 - International Transfers of your personal information.
 As we have subsidiaries located in the USA, any information you provide may be processed and stored in the USA.
-If you are in the EU or EEA, this may mean that your personal information will be stored in a jurisdiction that offers a level of protection that may, in certain instances, be less protective of your personal information than the jurisdiction you are typically resident in.
+If you are in the UK, EU or EEA, this may mean that your personal information will be stored in a jurisdiction that offers a level of protection that may, in certain instances, be less protective of your personal information than the jurisdiction you are typically resident in.

 Jurisdiction and Enforcement